About

 What’s the history of MBCT?

-MBCT was developed by three professors, Zindel Segal (Toronto), Mark Williams (now Oxford) and John Teasdale (Cambridge) in the 1990s to reduce depression relapses.
+MBCT was developed by three academicians, Zindel Segal (Toronto), Mark Williams (now Oxford) and John Teasdale (Cambridge) in the 1990s to reduce depression relapses.

 MBCT practices are adapted from Mindfulness Based Stress Reduction (MBSR) by Jon Kabat-Zinn, Professor Emeritus of Medicine at the University of Massachusetts Medical School.
 MBSR was introduced in the US healthcare system in the 1970s as a way to help patients respond to chronic pain.